PalladioSimulator/Palladio-Documentation-Slingshot/spds/triggers.markdown

 </details>

-### CPUUtilization (ResourceUtilizationState ➝ ManagedElementsState ➝ TargetGroupState)
+### CPUUtilization (ResourceUtilizationState ➝ ManagedElementsStateStimulus ➝ TargetGroupStateStimulus)

 The CPUUtilization is an example of a stimulus obtained from the ResourceUtilizationState of the target group.
 The ManagedElementsState requires from the modeller to specify a statistical aggregation across the managed elements (e.g., Max, Average, Min).
 For example, in the case of the CPUUtilization,